-Risk management is managed by the OCPSE's corporate services section and risk management policies are in accordance with the SA Government Risk Management Guide and the principles established in the Australian Standard Risk Management Principles and Guidelines.
+Risk management is managed by the OCPSE's corporate services section.
+Risk management policies are in accordance with the SA Government Risk Management Guide and the principles established in the Australian Standard Risk Management Principles and Guidelines.
+OCPSE had membership on the AGD Audit and Risk Management Committee until 30 June 2024.